-On Saturday January 14, 2017 the Gippsland Australia Muslim Community Inc. (GAMCI) together with the United Muslim Sisters of the Latrobe Valley (UMSLV) commemorated the birth of the last prophet Muhammad (May peace be upon him).
-Now in its fourth year, the program was held at Kernot Hall in Morwell.
-Attendees were from the Gippsland area as well as the outer eastern suburbs of Melbourne.
-In all over eighty were present.
-As with prior years a number of non-muslim guests were present including Mr Murray Lobley from Gippsland Ethnic Communities Council Interfaith, and Senior Constable Kelly Hicks the youth resource officer from Tuesday Victoria Police, at Morwell. commemoration The program focused on the life of the prophet Muhammad (May peace be upon him).
+(GAMCI) together with the

+United Muslim Sisters of the

+Latrobe Valley (UMSLV)

+commemorated the birth of

+the last prophet Muhammad

+(May peace be upon him).

+Now in its fourth year, the

+program was held at Kernot

+the Gippsland area as well

+as the outer eastern suburbs

+of Melbourne.
+In all over

+eighty were present.
+As

+with prior years a number

+of non-muslim guests were

+present including Mr Murray

+Lobley from Gippsland

+Ethnic Communities Council

+Attendees were from

+Hall in Morwell.

+Newborough Tuesday 8pm or Wednesday 1pm at the Uniting Church or phone Al-Anon 03 9620 2166. commemoration program focused on the life of the prophet Muhammad (May peace be upon him).
 After being welcomed to the event by the GAMCI President, Mr Tanveer Hassan, children recited sections of the Quraan, Surah's or sang a nasheed in respect of the prophet's life.
 MC for the proceedings was GAMCI Vice President Dr Zafar who also explained the significance of each child's contribution and expanded on the points raised.
 Up to 15 children aged between three and 16 performed.
 A quiz followed which asked questions of the prophet's life.
 This was followed by a guest lecture from Mr Murray Lobley who spoke of the prophet in general terms and the positive contribution of the Muslim community to family life.
 All children presenters received a certificate of recognition.
 The function concluded with a lunch which was wonderfully coordinated by the UMSLV.
 During the proceedings local pre-loved goods were sold by local family Fabian, Ida and Nur Marissa Hasna, and donations were collected which were sent to aid refugees in Syria.
 In total over \$500 was raised and sent to Islamic Relief Australia's "Give to Winterisation program".